-Ride the speed limit on trails
+Ride the speed limit

+on trails

 Most trails have speed limits of 15 mph or less.
-Respect the safety and comfort of Learn to look back over your other trail users by riding at Cross railroad tracks carefully shoulder without losing your or below the speed limit, and slowing when passing.
+Respect the safety and comfort of other trail users by riding at Cross railroad tracks carefully Learn to look back over your or below the speed limit, and slowing when passing.

-Choose the best way to turn left Pedestrians on sidewalks and There are three ways to make a left turn.
+Choose the best way to turn left make a left turn.

 1. Like a vehicle: Signal, look back for oncoming traffic, then move into the left turn lane.
 Turn left when it is clear.
-2. Like a bicycle: Ride to the far side of the intersection, stop, turn, and then ride across the street when the light turns green.
+2. Like a bicycle: Ride to the far side of the intersection,

+stop, turn, and then ride

+across the street when the

+light turns green.
 3. Like a pedestrian: Walk your bike across the intersection.

-Motorists are not looking for bicyclists riding against traffic on the wrong side of the road.
+Never ride against traffic Motorists are not looking for people riding against traffic on the wrong side of the road.

-Don't weave between parked

-Motorists may not see you when you try to move into traffic.
+Don't weave between parked cars Motorists may not see you when you try to move into traffic.

-In front, or far behind, not beside

-To ensure drivers of large vehicles (buses, trucks and motor homes) can see you, stay out of their blind spots.
+In front, or far behind, not To ensure drivers of large vehicles (buses, trucks and motor homes) can see you, stay out of their blind spots.
 Never pass on the right side.
-Ride far enough behind for the driver to see you, and at least four feet from the sides to avoid falling under a large vehicle.
+Ride far enough behind for the driver to see you, and at least four feet from the sides to avoid falling